Godard v Godard, 2015 ONCA 568

 The Court of Appeal’s decision reiterates that a child’s wishes, particularly those of a pre-teen or teen, should be considered when the court is making an access order.
 But once the order is made, a parent cannot leave the decision to comply with the access order up to the child.
 This decision is also interesting because it clarifies what measures the courts may expect the custodial parent to take to get the child to attend the scheduled visits.
 Merely “encouraging” the child to decide to visit the other parent is not enough.
 Instead, parents should consider implementing the methods they use when a child refuses other mandatory activities, such as going to school, cleaning their room, or doing their homework.

 When your child refuses these activities, do you remove rewards such as the child’s allowance, television time, cell phones, or hockey games?
 Do you “ground” the child?
 The decision in Godard suggests that custodial parents must go beyond merely encouraging the child to attend visits, and should be able to show that they at least attempted to take reasonable parenting steps, short of physical force, to ensure the resistant pre-teen child attends scheduled visits.

-If you are having problems with your child resisting access, the HP Family Law Practice Group is here to help.
-Give us a call to discuss your options.
+If you are having problems with your child resisting access, the Harrison Pensa Family Law Practice Group is here to help.
+Contact us to discuss your options.